Friedel–Crafts reaction: With alkyl halides

 Friedel–Crafts alkylation involves the alkylation of an aromatic ring.
 Traditionally, the alkylating agents are alkyl halides.
 Many alkylating agents can be used instead of alkyl halides.
 For example, enones and epoxides can be used in presence of protons.
-Traditionally also, the reaction employs a strong Lewis acid, such as aluminium chloride as catalyst.
+The reaction typically employs a strong Lewis acid, such as aluminium chloride as catalyst, to increase the electrophilicity of the alkylating agent.

 This reaction suffers from the disadvantage that the product is more nucleophilic than the reactant because alkyl groups are activators for the Friedel–Crafts reaction.
 Consequently, overalkylation can occur.
-Steric hindrance can be exploited to limit the number of alkylations, as in the t-butylation of 1,4-dimethoxybenzene.
+However, steric hindrance can be exploited to limit the number of successive alkylation cycles that occur, as in the t-butylation of 1,4-dimethoxybenzene that gives only the product of two alkylation cycles and with only one of three possible isomers of it: